Research-based learning findings

 First principles of instruction: David Merrill synthesized the key principles common among leading instructional design frameworks .
 Namely, learning is promoted when:

 - learners solve tasks; problems that integrate multiple pieces of skills and knowledge

 - existing knowledge is activated as a foundation for new knowledge

 - new knowledge is demonstrated to the learner,

-- new knowledge is applied by the leaner with feedback, and
+- new knowledge is applied by the learner with feedback, and

-- new knowledge is integrated into the leaner’s world, providing a foundation for future learning
+- new knowledge is integrated into the learner’s world, providing a foundation for the next cycle of learning

 - supportive information